dpwiese/flying-notes-vitepress/docs/src/cfii/approaches/missed.md

 ## Purpose

 Important to know how to properly fly a missed approach procedure, as it may not always be the case that you can land from an approach.
-Additionally, during training nearly all approaches will terminate with the missed approach procedure to save time
+Additionally, during training nearly all approaches will terminate with the missed approach procedure to save time.

 <!--@include: ./docs/src/includes/approaches/missed.md-->